 What does persecution look like in Libya?

-Open Doors works with local partners and churches in North Africa to provide leadership training, discipleship, livelihood support, Bibles and pastoral care.
+Open Doors works with local partners and churches in North Africa to provide leadership and discipleship training, livelihood support, legal aid, trauma counseling, Bibles and pastoral care.

 - Libya remains deeply unstable, and parts of the country have little rule of law.
 This leads to danger for God’s people.
 Pray for stability and that order will come to Libya.